WhiteHatArnav/CovidOxygenDemandAnalyzer/README.md

-# CovidOxygenDemandAnalyzer
+# CovidUpchaar
-Analyzes oxygen demand in India (can be adapted to other nations/globally)
+Analyzes the Covid-19 situation in India (can be adapted to other nations/globally)